To find out more about Laser Jailer, contact us now!

 The Laser Jailer Active Laser Guarding System ensures the laser is made safe if its beam is directed at the laser enclosure walls or ceiling.

 The fail safe laser guard system is designed to accommodate all laser powers (including multi-kilowatt lasers), all wavelengths and waveforms in the prevention of laser accidents.
 It is ideal for use with fibre lasers used for material processing.

 This lightweight, cost effective system can be installed in virtually any size of enclosure or enclosure - either new-build or retrofit - due to its modular design.

-Active Laser Guard System
+Active Laser Guard System has the following patents :-

 Conventional laser cabins have to be robust enough to withstand accidental exposure to the laser - acting as a laser shield.

 Passive laser guards have to be robust enough to withstand accidental exposure to the laser for the foreseeable maximum exposure time.
 Typically they will need to confine a laser beam to between 10s and 10,000s depending on the situation.